Top 6 Spots for Winter Hiking in Vancouver

 Explore several snowy trails at Grouse Mountain.
 Photo: Destination Vancouver

-Grouse Mountain has several great winter hiking options.
-Ride the gondola to the top, and then choose your adventure.
+Grouse Mountain has several great winter hiking options near Vancouver.
+Ride the gondola to the top, then choose your adventure.
 If you're looking for something mellow with great scenery, wander along the 1.5 km Blue Grouse Loop.
 At night, part of it transforms into the Light Walk, with thousands of twinkling lights.
 Spikes or snowshoes are helpful to keep your footing in the snow.

 Sea to Sky Gondola

-Two hikers stand on a viewing platform at the Sea to Sky Gondola in winter.
+Two hikers stand on a viewing platform at the Sea to Sky Gondola while winter hiking in Vancouver.

 Don't miss the Chief Overlook viewing platform on the Panorama Trail.
 Photo: Sea to Sky Gondola